AdamClarkStandke/GenerativeDeepLearning/README.md

 ----------------------

-# Combining Stable Diffussion's Textual Embedding Space with the Image Manifold
+# Combining Stable Diffusion's Textual Embedding Space with its Image Manifold

 **Prompt: man in fancy suit with {placeholder_token} walking in New York high quality, highly detailed, elegant, sharp focus, adventure**